Detailed guides to painful problems, treatments & more

 Paul Ingraham • 100m read

 So… does that mean can we think pain away?
-Just how much power does the mind have over pain?
-Can confidence, optimism, and education cure?
-Meditation?
-Hypnosis?
+Just how much power does the mind have over the perception of pain?
+Are confidence, optimism, and education as analgesic as acetaminophen?
+What about meditation, hypnosis?
 Cognitive behavioural therapy?
+Tripping on THC?
 Mostly no — there’s no compelling evidence that anyone can “think away” serious chronic pain, and certainly not just by force of will or an attitude adjustment.
 But there might be indirect methods.
 The fundamental challenge is to convince our brains that there’s no need for an alarm, and there are many ways we might be able to do that.

 Making pain neuroscience useful

 Mind-over-pain and “mind-body” cures have always been big.
-In more recent history, strong evidence of the brain’s near infinite power to modulate pain has given new life to many old ideas about the psychology of pain, and spawned a new wave of optimism… and maybe false hope.
-The neuroscience is often used to tease patients with hopeful implications, but practical advice is scarce.
-Patients are left with the impression that pain can be muted by the mind, but are often given no real idea how.
+In more recent history, evidence of the brain’s power to modulate pain has given new life to many old ideas about the psychology of pain, and spawned a new wave of optimism… or false hope.
+Patients are often left with the impression that pain can be muted by the mind, but are often given no real idea how — and there may not be a way.
+No one really knows.

-Just explaining pain itself can increase people’s confidence, reassuring them that the danger implied by pain — especially chronic pain — may be greatly exaggerated, and perhaps actually easing the pain.
-But explaining pain is hard!
-And doing it carelessly can all-too-easily sound like hectoring patients to have a better “attitude” about their pain.
-We have to do better than that.
+Just explaining pain itself might increase peoples’ confidence, reassuring them that the danger implied by pain — especially chronic pain — may be greatly exaggerated, and that might actually ease the pain.
+This process is known generically as “pain neuroscience education,” and better known by the brand Explain Pain.
+But “explaining pain” is hard!
+And doing it badly can — among other thigns — all-too-easily sound like trying to teach patients to have a better “attitude” about their pain, to stop freakin' out about it.
+In other words, it can easily tip over into gaslighting.
+And we must do better than that.

 In this article, I get specific and detailed about what’s realistic about the mind and pain.
 There’s both good and bad news.
 The bad news is that your mind is not the boss of your brain, and we cannot directly order it to stand down.

-On the other hand, there are things that can be done to influence the brain’s pain hijinks, some Jedi pain tricks.
+On the other hand, there are probably things that can be done to influence the brain’s pain hijinks — some Jedi pain tricks.

-But you cannot hack a system you don’t understand.
-It’s critical to have a good sense of just how weird pain science can get.
+You cannot even hope to hack a system you don’t understand.
+It’s critical to have a good sense of just how weird pain can get.
 I will explain the basics here, but there’s another article dedicated to explaining the neuroscience as painlessly as possible.
 If you’re really determined to wrap your head around this topic, please start there:

 Pain is Weird — Pain science reveals a volatile, misleading sensation that comes entirely from an overprotective brain, not our tissues.
 (16,000 words, 66-min read)